THE ARCH PROJECT HAWAII

 Many of these things are basic needs and we would love to help them.

-How to help: If you would like to be involved simply come in to The Arch Project Climbing Center and pick an ornament (multiple people can sponsor one keiki!).
+The Arch Project Climbing Center and pick an ornament (multiple people can sponsor one keiki!).
 Make sure to write down your name and who you sponsored on the list at the front desk.
 You can either wrap the items, or bring them back to the gym unwrapped and we will take care of them at our "wrap party" on December 15th at 8:30pm.
 Gifts will be delivered on December 16th. *Please include gift receipt if possible, especially for clothing items.

 When: Pick up an ornament (with a wishlist) as soon as you can.
 Return the gifts by December 15th at 8:30pm.
 Wrapping party begins at 8:30 on December 15th!